• Skip to content

 You may be able to apply for an East Bristol Liveable Neighbourhood bus gate exemption.

-The East Bristol Liveable Neighbourhood bus gates will be managed by cameras with Automatic Number Plate Recognition (ANPR).
+The East Bristol Liveable Neighbourhood bus gates are managed by cameras with Automatic Number Plate Recognition (ANPR).

 If your exemption application is successful, your vehicle will be given a digital exemption.
 You won't need to display anything in the vehicle.